of Months

-Most busy home cooks love the idea of make-ahead freezer meals, but some of us are too nervous to try this genius meal prep technique.
-Are you steering clear because you’re worried about causing freezer burn, thawing food safely or having to eat a mushy freezer meal?
+Most busy home cooks love the idea of make-ahead freezer meals, but some of us are too nervous to try this genius meal-prep technique.
+Are you steering clear because you’re worried about causing freezer burn, thawing food safely, or having to eat a mushy freezer meal?
 Well, you don’t have to be concerned about any of that!
-I’m here to give you some guidance to make freezing food super easy and debunk the frozen food myths you need to stop believing.
+Here’s some guidance to make freezing food super easy.
+First, make sure you know about these frozen foods that you’re probably storing wrong.

 # of Months